franciscop/vector-graph/readme.md

 </vector-graph>
 ```

+> Note: none of the `id`s are necessary, but we add them because it's nice

 ## Getting started

 To use this library as usual you'll need three things.
 First, import it from a CDN; put this line anywhere in your HTML: